joel-beck/eval-sklearn/README.md

 and the fantastic [Scikit Learn Documentation](https://scikit-learn.org/stable/).

 Since this repository primarily serves as my own reference, it will certainly lack extensive documentation and explanations.
-I invite you to scroll through the code nonetheless to discover some `Scikit-Learn` gems that might be useful in your own projects.
+I invite you to scroll through the code nonetheless to discover some `scikit-learn` gems that might be useful in your own projects.